OSIPI/osipi.github.io/pages/pages-root-folder/about.md

 **How can I join OSIPI?**
 -------------------------

-If you want to stay informed about the progress of OSIPI, contribute ideas or comments, please consider joining the [OSIPI google group](https://groups.google.com/forum/#!forum/open-source-initiative-for-perfusion-imaging/).

-If you want to actively contribute to a particular task force, then please get in touch with the appropriate task force lead directly.
+If you want to contribute to a particular task force, then please get in touch with the appropriate task force lead directly.
 The names and contact details are on the task force pages listed [here](/aims/).

-If you want to contribute but are unsure where, or your ideas are outside the remit of any given task force, then please contact a member of the OSIPI leadership team.
+If you want to contribute but are unsure where, or your ideas are outside the remit of any given task force, then please contact a member of the OSIPI management team.

 This website is hosted on [github](https://github.com/OSIPI/osipi.github.io/).
 Feel free to contribute - instructions are provided [here](https://docs.google.com/document/d/1cJV7rnJEzPXu_hyDiw8PEZtw27N1jthtuWXPynBpjmk/edit?usp=sharing) if you are not familiar with Github.